RedisLabs/redislabs-docs/content/ri/faqs.md

 RedisInsight is a browser based GUI for Redis.
 It lets you do the following -

 - Browse
     - View real time metrics from redis
     - Create tabular views from your redis keys and export data in different formats
     - Perform CRUD operations using the web based CLI
-  - Visualise and update data from [Streams](https://redis.io/commands#stream), [RedisGraph](redisgraph.io), [RediSearch](redisearch.io) and [RedisTimeSeries](redistimeseries.io).
+    - Visualize and update data from [Streams](https://redis.io/topics/streams-intro), [RedisGraph](https://redisgraph.io), [RediSearch](https://redisearch.io) and [RedisTimeSeries](https://redistimeseries.io).
 - Analyse
     - Analyze memory used by redis by keys or key patterns, by expiry, by data types or or the internal encoding
     - Filter keys by number of elements or by memory, and identify top keys
     - Profile redis to list keys or commands redis is executing
 - Bulk Actions
 - Configure
     - View and modify redis configuration
     - View list of clients and kill specific clients
 {{% /expand %}}

 {{% expand "What problem does RedisInsight solve?" %}}